 - Welfare Rights Centre

-- Being an active member of Justice Connect – New South Wales and Justice Connect – Victoria, Law Access – Western Australia and LawRight – Queensland which provides us with a steady flow of challenging and compelling referrals from not-for-profits and individuals for pro bono legal advice.
+- Being an active member of Justice Connect – New South Wales and Justice Connect – Victoria, Law Access – Western Australia and LawRight – Queensland which provides us with a steady flow of challenging and compelling referrals from not-for-profits, Local Aboriginal Land Councils and individuals for pro bono legal advice.
 The advice given comes from all practice areas of the firm.

 - Since the closure of Justice Connect’s Seniors Law clinic in Footscray we provide legal advice to elderly Victorians through referrals from Seniors Law to prevent elder abuse and safeguard the rights of older Victorians.
 Special Counsel Conrad Smith has a long standing relationship with the clinic.